 It’s rare for a “good guy with a gun” to intervene during an active shooting.

 Gun rights activists say they want to abolish so-called gun-free zones — areas where guns are not permitted, including schools and many private businesses — because they deny civilians carrying concealed handguns the opportunity to stop a massacre, while providing an unprotected target for mass shooters looking to perpetrate large-scale carnage.

 Indeed, the foundational tenet of the National Rifle Association’s agenda is that more “good guys” carrying guns in public will reduce crime and make society safer.
 There is no evidence to support this claim.
 Of the 160 active-shooting incidents from 2000 to 2013 that were analyzed by the FBI in 2014, only one active shooting was stopped by a concealed-carry license holder.
 Twenty-one were stopped by unarmed civilians.

 See if a mass shooting has happened near your home.

 To find out how many mass shootings have happened near you, type an address here to see how much gun violence has touched your neighborhood between June 30, 2015 and June 30, 2016.
 If you spot a cluster of four or more fatalities, that counts as a mass shooting, according the FBI.

-Follow @teamtrace for the latest updates on the Ft.
-Lauderdale shooting.
+Follow @teamtrace for the latest updates on the Sutherland Springs, Texas, shooting.